 - Medical emergencies or questions need to be directed to the SOS staff who performed the surgery by calling the number on your paperwork.

-- The green line tattoo on your pet’s belly, under best practices of High Quality High Volume Spay Neuter from Shelter Veterinarians, indicates “I’ve been spayed/neutered!” and this is a permanent tattoo.
+- The small green line tattoo on your pet’s belly, under best practices of High Quality High Volume Spay Neuter from Shelter Veterinarians, indicates “I’ve been spayed/neutered!” and this is a permanent tattoo.